Play at Sherwood Pines

 At Forestry England we believe that natural play amongst the trees is really important.
 And over the years at Sherwood Pines we have welcomed many thousands of people to our Mushroom Village and Robin Hood’s Hideout play areas.
 But as with any timber structure out in the elements, after many maintenance cycles these areas have now reached the end of their life and we need to close and remove them.

 They are to be replaced by a brand-new play area which is being developed with a focus on inclusivity and accessibility.
-Work on the new play area is due to start in November and is due to be completed and open to the public early in 2025.
+Work on the new play area will start in November and is due to be completed and open to the public early in 2025.

 The new play area, which is being designed and built by Earth Wrights, will be themed around King John’s Palace, which was historically located close to the current Sherwood Pines site and was used as a residence by several Kings, including Henry II, Richard I and even Edward I.